mbanf/METACLUSTER/README.md

- # METACLUSTER - an R package for context-specific functionality analysis of metabolic gene clusters
+ # METACLUSTER - an R package for context-specific expression analysis of metabolic gene clusters

  ## About
- METACLUSTER facilitates comprehensive condition and tissue-specific functionality analysis of metabolic gene clusters based on a probabilistic framework for characterizing metabolic gene clusters using context-specific gene expression information
+ METACLUSTER facilitates comprehensive condition and tissue-specific expression analysis of metabolic gene clusters based on a probabilistic framework for characterizing metabolic gene clusters using context-specific gene expression information

   ![Alt text](/figure1.jpg?raw=true "functionality map")
  A) The METACLUSTER framework.
 B) Cluster diagram and transcriptional activity map of the arabidiol/baruol cluster (Yu et al. 2016) (C463 based on the prediction in Schlapfer et al. 2017).
 Colors indicate the inferred p-value of the cluster to be transcriptionally active per condition and tissue.
 Gray tiles indicate condition-tissue combinations that are missing in the differential expression dataset.
 C) Transcriptional activity map of the 317 inferred context-specific gene clusters.
 Color values denote the number of the transcriptionally active gene clusters per condition-tissue.
 Black tiles indicate condition-tissue combinations with no inferred transcriptionally active clusters.